 (2) Any requirement that applied, immediately before the commencement day, to a person to whom a permission continued by subsection (1) had been granted (whether imposed by the old Stamp Act or as a condition to which the permission was subject), continues as a condition to which the special tax arrangement referred to in subsection (1) is subject.

 ”.

-11 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
-215 had not come into operation.
-It reads as follows:

-215. Hale School Act 1876 amended

-(1) This section amends the Hale School Act 1876.

-(2) In section 12 delete “and the Metropolitan Water Supply, Sewerage, and Drainage Act 1909” and insert:

-and, if the land is not connected to water service works as defined in the Water Services Act 2012 section 3(1), from statutory water service charges under that Act